What Is an Electronic Dog Fence System?

-For dogs that are determined to escape the yard they are familiar with for more interesting landscapes, finding ways to safely keep them contained can be challenging – and sometimes expensive!
-Many dog owners consider wireless invisible fencing as a containment solution due to its affordability, but how do you know if an electric dog fence is right for you?
+For dogs that are determined to escape the yard and familiar with more interesting landscapes, finding ways to keep them contained safely can be challenging – and sometimes expensive!
+Many dog owners consider wireless invisible fencing as a containment solution due to its affordability, but how do you know if an invisible electric fence is right for you?

 When it comes to invisible electric pet fencing, there are two main options for dogs: